 On May 25, 2007, Fortress/Centerbridge submitted a preliminary indication of interest that included a proposed purchase price of \$63.00 per share, and another potential purchaser, which is referred to as Investment Fund A, submitted a preliminary indication of interest that included a proposed purchase price of \$62.00 per share.
 On May 29, 2007, the Board met with its legal and financial advisors and reviewed the preliminary indications of interest.
-Following discussion in which the representatives of Lazard and Wachtell Lipton participated, the Board unanimously concurred that, based on the prices that the directors anticipated could be achieved in a transaction with either bidder as well as the likely terms and conditions to be included in a definitive merger agreement, the exploration process should proceed to the next (but still confidential) phase.
+Following discussion in which the representatives of Lazard and Wachtell Lipton participated, the Board unanimously concurred that, based on the prices that the directors anticipated could be achieved in a transaction with either bidder as well as the likely terms and conditions to be included in a definitive merger agreement, and taking into consideration the prospects of Penn National's business as a standalone company, the exploration process should proceed to the next (but still confidential) phase.
 The Board also decided not to expand the number of participants to be included in the next phase of the process after balancing their views as to the likelihood that one or more additional participants would pursue an acquisition of the Company against the risk that increasing the number of participants would adversely effect the confidentiality of the process.
 The Board therefore directed the representatives of Lazard to request definitive transaction proposals from each bidder reflecting their best offer price and their best terms with regard to regulatory framework, contract terms and financing.
 On June 5, 2007, a draft merger agreement was sent by Lazard to Fortress/Centerbridge and to Investment Fund A.

 On June 6, 2007, Penn National's Board of Directors convened a regularly scheduled meeting.
 In addition to conducting general business, the Board further discussed with its legal and financial advisors the indications of interest received on May 25.
 The representatives of Lazard reported that both parties had indicated that they were willing to increase their proposed purchase price and would be prepared to submit revised proposals as well as comments to the recently distributed draft merger agreement very shortly.
-The Board also discussed with its legal and financial advisors whether and, if so, when it should permit the potential purchasers to discuss post-transaction equity investment and employment arrangements with Penn National's management.
-The Board reached a consensus that the bidders should be requested to submit to the Company's management and the Board their proposals for post-transaction equity and employment commitments by management, and directed that all resulting discussions of such matters with management be reported to Lazard and the Board and that at no time should management share with any bidder information about the status, proposed transaction terms or analysis of any other bidder.
-The directors then determined that the deadline for the potential purchasers to submit definitive transaction proposals would be June 11, and the following day Lazard distributed final bid procedure letters to each of the potential purchasers requesting definitive transaction proposals by such date.
+The Board also discussed with its legal and financial advisors whether and, if so, when it should permit the potential purchasers to discuss post- transaction equity investment and employment arrangements with Penn National's management.
+The Board reached a consensus that the bidders should be requested to submit to the Company's management and the Board their proposals for post-transaction equity and employment commitments by management, in light of the bidders' expressed interest in doing so and the directors' desire to understand, as part of their deliberations, the interests that the Company's management personnel would have in the potential transactions to be considered by the Board.
+The Board directed that all resulting discussions of such matters with management be reported to Lazard and the Board and that at no time should management share with any bidder information about the status, proposed transaction terms or analysis of any other bidder.
+The directors then determined that the deadline for the potential purchasers requesting definitive transaction proposals by such date.